Fix Sage Balance Sheet Account Suspense Error

 Sometimes the issue is not the transaction itself but Sage data structure.

-A damaged company file may lead to incorrect report totals, missing transactions, broken links between ledgers, or balance sheet inconsistencies.
+A damaged company file may lead to incorrect report totals, missing transactions, broken links between ledgers, or Sage balance sheet out of balance inconsistencies.

 1. Deleted Or Edited Historical Transactions